fffunction/backstop-crawl/README.md

 }
 ```

-After running generating your `backstop.json`, you can modify scenarios and copy them into `scenarios` in your template.
+After generating your `backstop.json`, you can modify scenarios and copy them into `scenarios` in your template.
 The next time you run `backstop crawl`, these scenarios will override generated scenarios with a matching label.

 Ex.
 One of your pages takes a little more time to load, so you need to increase the delay.
 Rather than increasing the delay in the `defaultScenario` (which would impact all tests) you can override just that one case by copying it into `scenarios` in your template and modifying the value for `delay`.